 The true cost of never-ending legislative sessions

-The Alaska Legislature was officially in session for 211 days last year and 118 days this year, for a total of 329 days.
+The Alaska Legislature was officially in session for 211 days that year and 118 days the next year, for a total of 329 days.
 329 days is a fantastic amount of time for a legislature to be in session.
 By way of contrast, the Texas Legislature, whose state has a population of 28.7 million, was only in session for 178 days over the same time period.

 In total, over the course of the six legislative sessions of the 30th Alaska Legislature, my family and I spent 345 days in Juneau, and traveling to and from sessions.

 Long legislative sessions involve a direct cost to the people of Alaska.
-Last year’s four special sessions alone cost the state over $2 million dollars.
+The four special sessions during my first year in office directly cost the state more than $2 million dollars.
 However, the indirect expenses, the cost of all of the bad legislation passed during times when the legislature would not normally have been in session, are almost incalculable.

-Also difficult to calculate is the impact that these never-ending sessions have on the caliber of legislators themselves, as well as the caliber of the legislative staff who work in Juneau when the legislature is in session.
+Also difficult to calculate is the impact that these never-ending sessions have on the caliber of our legislators themselves, as well as the caliber of the legislative staff who work in Juneau.
 Longer sessions mean fewer Alaskans can juggle the demands of holding down a job and also serving in the legislature at the same time.